MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 When you have questions on developing and maintaining AppSource apps or about the validation process, you can ask a question on Yammer.
 In this group, you'll find announcements from Microsoft together with discussions around various AppSource-related articles.

 You can join this AppSource group at [aka.ms/BCYammer](https://aka.ms/bcyammer) (note that you need to be a Microsoft partner to do so).
-If you have problems connecting, please email dyn365bep@microsoft.com.
+If you have problems connecting, email dyn365bep@microsoft.com.

 ## See also